neuefische/web-exercises/sessions/react-nesting/navigation/README.md

 - The `Image` component returns an `<img>` element with `className="round-image"` and
 - receives the props `src` and `alt` and passes them to the `src` and `alt` attributes.
+- as we don't need children here, this component should not have a `children` prop
 ### 5. Logo and Avatar component

 Task: Create a `Logo` and `Avatar` component, respectively.